 What degree do you need to be a teacher?
 Learn more about the general requirements to be a teacher and what you can study to prepare for a career in education.

-Yes, in most cases, you need a degree to become a teacher—typically a bachelor's degree if you want to teach in an elementary, middle, or high school.
+In most cases, you need a bachelor's degree, especially if you want to teach in an elementary, middle, or high school.
 You will likely need a master's degree or doctorate to teach at a college or university.
 In some cases, having hands-on experience in the field you plan to teach is more important than having a college degree.
-For example, a school may hire you to teach in a truck driving program if you've worked as a truck driver, regardless of whether or not you have a degree.
+For example, a school may hire you to teach in a truck-driving program if you've worked as a truck driver, regardless of whether or not you have a degree.

-When choosing a major, consider the grade level and subject you want to teach—for example, elementary teachers often have a degree in elementary education.
-Middle and high school teachers may have a degree related to the subject they want to teach, such as science or mathematics education.
+When choosing a major, consider the grade level and subject you want to teach.
+For example, elementary teachers often have a degree in elementary education.
+Middle and high school teachers may have a degree related to the subject they want to teach, such as science or mathematics.

 It's also possible to get a teaching job even if you don't have an education degree.
 Many school districts have programs to train teachers with a degree in a field other than education.
 These programs typically include coursework, mentoring from experienced teachers, and an evaluation by an administrator.
 Another option is to earn a graduate degree in education.